* This is the Professional Version. *

 GBS meningitis has a mortality rate significantly lower than that of early-onset GBS sepsis.

 Initial empiric treatment depends on patient age and is still debated.
 For neonates, many experts recommend ampicillin plus an aminoglycoside.
 A 3rd-generation cephalosporin (eg, cefotaxime) is also added until culture and sensitivity results are available if meningitis due to a gram-negative organism is suspected.
-However, resistance may develop more rapidly when cefotaxime is used routinely, and prolonged use of 3rd-generation cephalosporins is a risk factor for invasive candidiasis.
+However, resistance may develop more rapidly when cefotaxime is used routinely for empiric therapy, and prolonged use of 3rd-generation cephalosporins is a risk factor for invasive candidiasis.
 Ampicillin is active against organisms such as GBS, enterococci, and Listeria.
-Gentamicin provides synergy and added efficacy against these organisms.
-Cephalosporins provide adequate gram-negative coverage but do not provide synergy with ampicillin for gram-positive organisms.
+Gentamicin provides synergy against these organisms and also treats many gram-negative infections.
+Third-generation cephalosporins provide adequate coverage for most gram-negative pathogens.

 Hospitalized neonates who previously received antibiotics (eg, for early-onset sepsis) may have resistant organisms; fungal disease may also be considered in a septic-appearing neonate after prolonged hospitalization.
-Ill neonates with hospital-acquired infection should initially receive vancomycin plus an aminoglycoside with or without a 3rd-generation cephalosporin depending on the concern for meningitis.
+Ill neonates with hospital-acquired infection should initially receive vancomycin plus an aminoglycoside with or without a 3rd-generation cephalosporin or a carbapenem with activity against Pseudomonas aeruginosa , such as cefepime or meropenem, depending on the concern for meningitis.

 Antibiotics are adjusted when results of CSF culture and sensitivities are known.
-The results of the Gram stain should not be used to adjust coverage before culture results are available.
+The results of the Gram stain should not be used to narrow coverage before culture results are available.

 The recommended initial treatment for GBS meningitis in neonates < 1 wk of age is penicillin G 100,000 to 150,000 units/kg IV q 8 h or ampicillin 100 to 150 mg/kg IV q 8 h.
 Additionally, gentamicin 3 mg/kg IV once/day is given for synergy if neonates are < 35 wk gestational age or 4 mg/kg IV once/day is given if neonates are > 35 wk gestational age.
 If clinical improvement occurs or sterilization of CSF is documented, gentamicin can be stopped.